MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing Hybrid Data Solutions in Microsoft Azure.md

 <p> However, Azure SQL Data Warehouse and Azure Synapse Analytics uses interchangeable.
 Azure SQL Data Warehouse is a cloud based enterprise data warehouse (EDW) that uses <b> massiveley parallel processing (MPP)</b>.
 SQL Data Warehouse is appropriate when you need to keep historical data seperate from transaction.
 That is, when the data is not necessary there for transactional purposes.
 It's reasonable to use Azure SQL Data Warehouse when you have a warehouse of all your data.
 And it's sitting there and waiting for analyitcs to happen to it. </p>

-<b> Understanding massively parallel processing (MMP) </b>
+<b> Understanding massively parallel processing (MPP) </b>

-<p> Have processing acting in parallel with different nodes that you have of your storage.
-At the bottom is the Azure storage that we keep our data.
-It is seperate from the compute power that will cost the most money </p>
+<p> Multiple processing nodes (computers) which are interconnected to each other and kept in the same chassi.
+Each computer has its own memory, disk-space, operating system and IO.  </p>

 <p> <b> Control Node </b> The front end that interacts with all applications and connections.
 The MPP enginge runs on the control node to optimize and coordinate parallel queries.  </p>

-<p> <b> Compute Node </b> Provide the computational power for analytics.
-Separated from storage nodes.
-These are scaled using data warehouse units (DWU)  </p>
+<p> <b> Compute Node </b> Provides the computational power for analytics.
+The compute nodes are separated from storage nodes and scaled using the data warehouse units (DWU)  </p>

-<p> <b> Storage Node </b> Separate from Compute in order to keep data at rest.
-This is cheaper than data that is being analyzed.  </p>
+<p> <b> Storage Node </b> The storage nodes are separateed from the compute nodes in order to keep data at rest.
+Storage is cheaper than data that is being analyzed.  </p>

 <p> <b> Data Warehouse unit </b> A collection of analytic resources that are provisioned.
 This is a combination of CPU, memory and IO (Input/output).
 These can be scaled to up or down to meet needs. </p>